muhammed2624/tunery-clients-database/README.md

 ## Impact

 Client records went from scattered paper notes to a single organized system.
-What used to require manually compiling a client's details now takes selecting a name from a dropdown and printing — cutting report preparation down to seconds and giving Tunery a consistent, professional document to give clients.
+What used to require manually compiling a client's details now takes selecting a name from a dropdown and printing while cutting report preparation down to seconds and giving Tunery a consistent, professional document to give clients.

 ## Skills Demonstrated